whitewater-guide/whitewater-guide/README.md

 - **S3_PREFIX** is **where from** the backup will be restored.
 When restoring at staging, set this to `production` (and vice versa)
 - **--network wwguide_default** Network must be attachable, see stack yml file for that
 - **doomsower/postgres-restore-s3:x** replace X with latest version

+### Step 2: images

+First, run `dev:images` to download images from production to local machine

+Then run `staging:images` to upload images from local machine to staging machine